gyani91/trading-app/README.md

 ## Test the code

-Once you launched the main application, you can test it as
+Once you have launched the main application, you can test it as

 ```shell
 export CUCUMBER_PUBLISH_TOKEN=876b2396-60aa-4b20-b78b-a584427556bd